'Safe as houses'? Brexit looms over UK real estate market

 “If London offices are being valued at 1500 pounds per square foot but [REITs are trading] at a 30 percent discount to net asset value,” Dixon said.
 “In many ways the market seems to be already valuing London as being akin to Dublin.”

-Land Securities, which derives nearly half its capital value from offices in London’s City and West End, trades at a 30 percent discount to book value.
+Land Securities (LAND.L), which derives nearly half its capital value from offices in London’s City and West End, trades at a 30 percent discount to book value.
 But even that discount isn’t enough to attract investors.

 House prices have also been feeling the strain.
 They rose annual 3.0 percent across the United Kingdom as a whole compared with 3.5 percent in May, the weakest increase since August 2013, ONS figures showed.